anaswaravijayan/Final-Project/README.md

 Project: **Future Sales Prediction: Leveraging Machine Learning and Tableau Time series Forecasting**

-Goal: The goal of this project is to build a machine learning model that can predict the creditworthiness of credit card applicants.
+Goal: The goal of this project is to develope a machine learning model and integrate Tableau Visualization that leverages time series analysis techniques to forecast future values based on historical data.

 Further Information:

 Data Source: www.kaggle.com